opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

 ## Create a Workflow

-This sections will walk you through creating a custom workflow, which will encode ingested tracks to defined output format.
+This section will walk you through creating a custom workflow, which will encode ingested tracks to defined output format.

-### Encoding Profiles
+### Step 1: Encoding Profiles

 First create or select the encoding profiles you want to use.
 For more details on this, have a look at the [Encoding Profile Configuration Guide](encoding.md).
 For this guide we assume that we have an encoding profile `mov-low.http` which creates a distribution format definition for mp4 video and a `feed-cover.http` encoding profile to create thumbnail images for the videos.

-### Describe the Workflow
+### Step 2: Describe the Workflow

 Start by naming the workflow and giving it a meaningful description: